xxyzz/SICP/4_Metalinguistic_Abstraction/4.2_Variations_on_a_Scheme_Lazy_Evaluation/README.md

 ```

 To his surprise, this produces an error.
 After some thought, he realizes that the “lists” obtained by reading in quoted expressions are different from the lists manipulated by the new definitions of `cons`, `car`, and `cdr`.
 Modify the evaluator’s treatment of quoted expressions so that quoted lists typed at the driver loop will produce true lazy lists.

+### Exercise 4.34:

+Modify the driver loop for the evaluator so that lazy pairs and lists will print in some reasonable way.
+(What are you going to do about infinite lists?)
+You may also need to modify the representation of lazy pairs so that the evaluator can identify them in order to print them.